How to Set Up Direct Primary Care Arrangements

 Hub-and-spoke diagram showing how patients connect with their DPC physician - direct primary care arrangements

-Set up your patient portal account during or immediately after your first visit so you can message your doctor, view test results, and schedule appointments without phone calls.
+Set up your patient portal account during or immediately after your first visit for easy access and enhanced access to follow-ups and questions, so you can message your doctor, view test results, and schedule appointments without phone calls.
 The combination of unhurried initial appointments, direct communication access, and smaller patient panels means your doctor actually knows you as a person rather than as a chart number moving through a system.

 Why Direct Primary Care Is Worth Considering

-Direct primary care arrangements deliver real financial benefits that extend far beyond the monthly membership fee.
+Direct primary care arrangements deliver real financial benefits that extend far beyond the monthly membership fee, helping you evaluate whether direct primary care is worth it.
 You eliminate copays, deductibles, and surprise bills that plague traditional insurance, and most people save money within the first year when you factor in lower out-of-pocket costs and fewer emergency room visits.
-Studies show DPC patients experience approximately 40% fewer emergency room visits compared to traditional care, which means you stay healthier and avoid expensive urgent care situations.
+Studies show DPC patients experience approximately 40% fewer er visits compared to traditional care, which means you stay healthier and avoid expensive urgent care situations when you consider whether direct primary care is worth it for your health.

 Percentage chart showing reduction in emergency room utilization under direct primary care

-The doctor-patient relationship fundamentally changes under the DPC model because your physician has time to listen instead of rushing through 40 patients daily.
+DPC physicians take a more patient centered approach because they have time to listen instead of rushing through 40 patients daily.
 Your doctor knows your family history, your work stress, and your health goals, which means they catch problems early rather than treating crises after they develop.
 When your physician actually knows you, they make better recommendations tailored to your specific situation rather than following generic protocols, and preventative care becomes the focus instead of an afterthought.

-Regular check-ups, health screenings, and lifestyle counseling happen naturally when you have unlimited access to your doctor, and early detection of conditions like hypertension or diabetes prevents expensive complications down the road.
-Direct primary care arrangements work because they align your doctor’s interests with your health rather than with insurance company profits.
-Explore what we offer at Mosaic Medicine Clinic in Bradenton to experience healthcare that prioritizes your wellbeing and your wallet.
+Regular check-ups, preventive screenings, and lifestyle counseling happen naturally when you have unlimited primary care, and early detection of conditions like hypertension or diabetes prevents expensive complications down the road.
+Direct primary care arrangements work because they align your doctor’s interests with your health rather than with insurance company profits, which is why many patients ask whether direct primary care is worth it.
+Explore what we offer at in Bradenton to experience healthcare that prioritizes your wellbeing and your wallet.